-A motherboard on a computer is fairly hard to miss.
-It is after all, the largest printed circuit board on any computer build.
+A motherboard on a computer is pretty hard to miss.
+It is the giant printed circuit board on any computer build.
 A motherboard is the circuit board on top of which the rest of the components sit.

-So where is the motherboard located in a computers?
-Basically, a motherboard is located inside the case of your laptop or the desktop PC.
-As such, in order to access a motherboard, you have to open the PC case up.
+So where is the motherboard located in a computer?
+A motherboard is located inside the case of your laptop or the desktop PC.
+To access a motherboard, you have to open the PC case up.

 There are many analogies used to describe what a motherboard looks like.
-Some say it looks like a city with different blocks and complexes and to an extent, its working do mimic that of a city.
+Some say it looks like a city with different blocks and complexes, and to an extent, its working does mimic that of a town.

-For instance, a motherboard has information highways (PCIe lanes) and circuits that pass traffic from one components to the other.
-Similarly, it has various landmarks and structures such as the CPU socket, Chipset, Slots etc.
+For instance, a motherboard has information highways (PCIe lanes) and circuits passing traffic from one component to another.
+Similarly, it has various landmarks and structures, such as the CPU socket, Chipset, Slots, etc.

 Others liken a motherboard to the human central nervous system.
-A motherboard not only acts as the skeleton for the PC hardware, its circuits also acts as neurons passing information from the brain (CPU) to the rest of the limbs (components).
+A motherboard not only acts as the skeleton for the PC hardware, but its circuits also act as neurons passing information from the brain (CPU) to the rest of the limbs (components).

 What is a Motherboard?

 Well, a picture would be worth a thousand words here.

 Above is an image of a typical ATX motherboard WITHOUT anything attached.